 Get What You Pay For

-Atomizers Cheaper then the Drop Dead RDA both in price and build quality should just be avoided altogether.
+Atomizers can be cheap, both in price, and build quality.
+I would just avoid cheap atomizer altogether.
 Unless a cheaper model is your only option especially for beginners, you will most certainly have issues, annoyances, and want to upgrade fairly quickly.
 This is simply just wasting your money.

 If you look at the simple design of the Drop Dead RDA, and use this as a template of what works very well.
 You then can understand that your paying for the function, and the overall quality build.